Level 1: Digital Citizenship | Cyber Civics

 Frequently Asked Questions

-• Subscription cost determined by size of school.
+• Low subscription rate determined by size of school.

-• Any teacher at subscribing school or organization can open a private account and get access to lesson plans (downloadable PDF's), slides, videos, teacher guides, and parent letters.
+• Any teacher at subscribing school/organization can open a private account and get access to all materials plus support.

 • Always-current resources are constantly updated.

-• Teachers receive monthly newsletter announcing new lessons and resources.
+• Monthly newsletters announce new lessons and resources.

 • Multiple school/district discounts offered.